Is your bearded dragon’s skin turning black?

 If you’re worried your beardy is sick, you should take it to the vet.

-Keep in mind; a black body is usually seen with other abnormal behavior when your bearded dragon is sick.
+Keep in mind; a black body is usually seen with abnormal behavior when your bearded dragon is sick.

 Here are some other signs of illness to watch for: